MatrixEditor/caterpillar/_sources/reference/datamodel.rst.txt

     singular element.

-    The absence of a standardized implementation for deserializing a collection of elements is deliberate, enhancing the library's adaptability.
+    The absence of a standardized implementation for deserializing a collection of elements is deliberate.
 For example, all instances of the :class:`FormatField` utilize the Python library `struct`_ internally to pack and unpack data.
 To optimize execution times, a collection of elements is packed and unpacked in a single call, rather than handling each element individually.

     The context must incorporate specific members, mentioned in :ref:`context`.
 Any data input verification is implemented by the corresponding class.